ADA-GWU/GW-Concurrent-Image-Processing/README.md

 <li>number of threads (optional)</li>
 </ul>

-The process of pixelation will be shown in real time and final result will be saved to **result.jpg** file.<br>
+The process of pixelation will be shown in real time and final result will be saved to **result.png** file.
+The reason it is saved to '.png' file rather than '.jpg' is that ```ImageIO.write``` function did not save image in '.jpg' format when it was scaled, whereas '.png' worked just fine.
+It can still be saved as '.jpg', but for that we need to change name of 'fullImage' variable to 'img' and not call ```scaleImage``` function at all.<br>

 The language of choice is **Java** for the support for physical level concurrency despite no previous experience.